SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: Concluding remarks and outlook

-Conversely, certain methods failed to surpass the baseline performance on one or both datasets.
-Notably, methods such as \textbf{ADAR\_LAB UNesT}, \textbf{Koala OM1}, \textbf{FunPixel}, and \textbf{Koala Manual} did not exceed baseline metrics, exhibiting lower Dice coefficients and higher bAHD values.
-These findings highlight limitations in their segmentation capabilities and suggest challenges in their ability to generalise to datasets with different characteristics.
+Conversely, certain methods did not surpass the baseline performance on one or both datasets.
+Notably, \ADARUNesT[0], \koalaOne[0], \funpixel[0], and \koalaMan[0] remained below the baseline metrics, with lower Dice coefficients and higher bAVD values.
+These findings could stem from limitations in the models' segmentation capabilities and might indicate challenges in generalising to datasets with different characteristics.
+However, imperfections in the manual segmentations, i.e. missing small vessel segments, could also introduce a bias into the scores computed, particularly where a method has captured genuinely present small vessels that are not represented in the reference annotation.

-The baselines, while surpassed by several methods, demonstrated relatively good performance, particularly considering their simplicity compared to more complex architectures and their years of publications.
+The baselines, whilst surpassed by several methods, demonstrated relatively good performance, particularly considering their simplicity compared with more complex architectures and the number of years since their publication.
 Their consistent performance across both datasets underscores their reliability as reference models in vessel segmentation tasks.
-However, the ability of certain advanced methods to exceed baseline performance indicates that further enhancements in network design and training can yield substantial gains in segmentation accuracy.
+The ability of certain advanced methods to exceed the baseline performance nevertheless indicates that further enhancements in network design and training can yield substantial gains in segmentation accuracy.

-Overall, these results emphasise the critical need for segmentation methods that combine high accuracy with strong generalisation capabilities.
-The superior performance of the \textbf{LSGroup} method suggests that it effectively addresses the complexities inherent in vessel segmentation across varied datasets.
-This has significant implications for clinical applications, where models must reliably perform on data from different sources and with varying properties.
+Overall, these results emphasise the continuing need for segmentation methods that combine high accuracy with strong generalisation capabilities.
+The superior performance of \lsgroup[0] suggests that it effectively addresses the complexities inherent in vessel segmentation across varied datasets.
+This has meaningful implications for clinical applications, where models must reliably perform on data from different sources and with varying properties.

 Future research should focus on enhancing the adaptability of segmentation models, ensuring consistent performance across diverse imaging conditions.
 The development of robust, generalisable algorithms is essential for advancing the utility of deep learning in medical image analysis and ultimately improving diagnostic processes and patient outcomes.